Gallop-Lab/gallop-lab.github.io/3_people.md

     comments: |
       former PhD student, now a PostDoc at the Salk Institute.
       Studied the nanoscale structure of filopodial tip complexes (bioRxiv preprint 2019).
+    - name: Alex Sutherland
+    cv: |
+     : MPhil student, joined the lab in October 2022
+       BSc in Bioscience, University of Durham
+    research: PI3K signalling to actin in breast cancer
+    picture: Alex.png

 header: |
   <style>